run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 * [XGBoost](https://xgboost.readthedocs.io/)
 * [MPI](https://docs.open-mpi.org/)

 All are part of the Kubeflow Training Operator.
-Run:ai supports Training Operator version 1.7.
+NVIDIA Run:ai supports Training Operator version 1.7.
 The Kubeflow Training Operator gets installed as part of the BCM Kubernetes Deployment.

-The Kubeflow Training Operator is packaged with MPI version 1.0 which is not supported by Run:ai.
+The Kubeflow Training Operator is packaged with MPI version 1.0 which is not supported by NVIDIA Run:ai.
 You need to separately install MPI v2beta1:

 1. Run the below to install MPI v2beta:
     ```